and risk getting lost, or

 Feedback.
 Post a follow-up report, critique, article, or testimonial.

 Join Up.
-Join (or start) a local group and register with CRI.
+Join (or start) a local group and become a member of CR/I.

 Role Call.
 Links to member groups and posts listing individual members.